KaiyangZhou/Dassl.pytorch/README.md

 - Semi-supervised learning

 ## What's new
+- [Jul 2021] `v0.2.7`: Adds attribute `classnames` to the base dataset class.
+Now you can get a list of class names ordered by numeric labels by calling `trainer.dm.dataset.classnames`.
 - [Jun 2021] `v0.2.6`: Merges `MixStyle2` to `MixStyle`.
 A new variable `self.mix` is used to switch between random mixing and cross-domain mixing.
 Please see [this](https://github.com/KaiyangZhou/Dassl.pytorch/issues/23) for more details on the new features.
 - [Jun 2021] `v0.2.5`: Fixs a [bug](https://github.com/KaiyangZhou/Dassl.pytorch/commit/29881c7faee7405f80f5f674de4bbbf80d5dc77a) in the calculation of per-class recognition accuracy.
 - [Jun 2021] `v0.2.4`: Adds `extend_cfg(cfg)` to `train.py`.
 This function is particularly useful when you build your own methods on top of Dassl.pytorch and need to define some custom variables.
 Please see the repository [mixstyle-release](https://github.com/KaiyangZhou/mixstyle-release) or [ssdg-benchmark](https://github.com/KaiyangZhou/ssdg-benchmark) for examples.